 - Cultural resistance

-With these challenges in mind, how can companies build a strong DEI strategy that’s attentive, sustainable, and beneficial for business outcomes?
+With these challenges in mind, how can you build a strong DEI strategy that’s attentive, sustainable, and beneficial for your organization's goals?

 Through communication, internal goal setting, and measuring the effectiveness of your DEI efforts, you can set your employees and your organization up for success.
 If you’re unsure where to start, here are some proven DEI strategies and goals to set you on the right track.

-Before initiating the preliminary stages of DEI strategy writing and implementation, it’s important to prioritize cultural awareness.
+Before initiating the preliminary stages of DEI strategy and implementation, it’s important to prioritize cultural awareness.

-In order for a DEI program to maintain momentum, employers must continuously learn and recognize implicit biases with openness and grace.
+For a DEI program to maintain momentum, organizations must continuously learn and recognize implicit biases with openness and grace.
 This is best accomplished through education, representation, and clear communication.
-While implicit biases cannot simply be erased, they must be acknowledged in order to make meaningful progress.
+While implicit biases cannot simply be erased, they must be acknowledged to make meaningful progress.

-Workplaces should be mindful of things like cultural holidays, religious observations, and social practices that their employees celebrate.
-Asking questions, being mindful of others, and using inclusive language are core best practices that will promote diversity, equity, and inclusion in the workplace.
+Workplaces should also be mindful of things like cultural holidays, religious observations, and social practices that their employees celebrate.
+Asking questions and using inclusive language are core best practices that will promote diversity, equity, and inclusion across all organizational levels.

 By becoming more culturally aware, celebrating diversity, and being inclusive, you can enable your employees to be their authentic selves by default.

-It’s much easier for employees to let their guard down and become part of a community when that community is welcoming, understanding, and doing everything it can to celebrate diversity.
+It’s much easier for employees to become part of a community when that community is welcoming, understanding, and doing everything it can to celebrate diversity.
 However, it’s also important to respect each employee’s comfort level and right to privacy when it comes to fostering a healthy, inclusive workplace culture.